Baby Chiropractor Gold Coast

 - Is breastfeeding painful?
 (Muscular tension can affect optimal positioning and jaw opening)

-As a very experienced nurse and midwife I also work with irritable babies obtaining a very detailed history and conducting a full head to toe examination to help identify reasons for the irritability.
+Through my previous Nursing & Midwifery experience I gained extensive knowledge working with hospitalised irritable babies.
+In my practice I obtain an extensive history and conduct a full head to toe examination to help identify reasons for the irritability.
 I assist my little clients through providing dietary advice to mums, which includes education about the condition and available treatments.
 Part of my service includes screening for conditions that may have been missed but require the attention of a medical specialist.
 I am then able to assist in gaining proper medical attention.

 These babies often present with: